Sakhalinfox/orangepill.dev/_posts/2023-01-20-guide-nostr-key-generation-and-management.md

 Benefits of using Nos2x and Nos2x-fox:

-- Lets you login to Nostr clients without sharing your private key.
+- Lets you login to Nostr clients without sharing your private key with the client.
 - Ability to generates new private keys.
 - Displays the associated public key.
 - Nos2x - Can add default preferred relays list.
 Not available yet in Nos2x-fox.